formatjs/formatjs/README.md

 ### Example

-There are many examples [on the website][React Intl], but here's a hello world one:
+There are several [runnable examples][Examples] in this Git repo, but here's a Hello World one:

 ```js
 import React, {Component} from 'react';